Before continuing, please read the Brown CS 2020-21 Plan, which may replace some of the information below.

-We offer an excellent environment for research and education in computer science.
-Our faculty, students, location and resources are some of the reasons that make us an outstanding choice.
-Please read more about why you should study at Brown.
+We offer one of the best environments for both research and education.
+Our faculty, students, resources, and location are just some of the reasons why you should study at Brown CS.

 Our graduate study consists of a doctoral and a Master's program.
 Doctoral students can earn a Master's degree automatically, but students admitted for a Master's don't automatically transition to the PhD track.

 We also offer the Master of Science in Cybersecurity, the first 16-month program for professionals designed to cultivate high-demand, cross-industry executives with the unique and critical ability to devise and execute integrated, comprehensive cybersecurity strategies for nations and industries across the globe.

 The Data Science Initiative offers a Master's program that prepares students from a wide range of backgrounds for careers in data science.
 Rooted in a research collaboration among four very strong departments (Applied Mathematics, Biostatistics, Computer Science, and Mathematics), it offers a rigorous, distinctive, and attractive education for people building careers in data science and/or big data management.

 Our undergraduate program pioneered the idea of undergrads contributing to teaching and research at a time when few universities even offered CS courses.
 Today, no other institution gives students the same opportunities to be part of the university's intellectual life, benefit from a community of collaborators, and advance the field.
 Undergraduate students also have the option of staying a fifth year to obtain a Masters degree.